-Fog and waterproof binoculars are the perfect for anyone who has to really bad extreme weather, extreme temperature fluctuations, and high humidity environments such as jungle or on the ocean.
+Fog and waterproof binoculars are perfect for anyone who has to deal with really bad weather, extreme temperature fluctuations, and high humidity environments such as the jungle or on the ocean.
 Waterproof binoculars work in any kind of weather and environment because the seal protects them also against dirt, dust, and sand.

 When going from a cold environment to a warm place, you will notice water condensation on the binoculars.
 That happens outside as well as inside the binoculars.
 Moisture inside binoculars will cause mold to grow and damage the optical parts.

 So waterproof binoculars have no doubt a number of advantages that allow you to go birdwatching, go hiking, hunting, fishing, or yachting on the ocean without having to worry about the weather damaging your binoculars.